sitmde/datos/README.md

+# SIT

+The following sources are collected by the Tourism Intelligence team through engagements with various public and private entities.

-# Migratory flow of Colombians
+## Migratory flow of Colombians

 This dataset provides information on migration flows from 2012 to 2024.